r4m1007/r4m1007.github.io/_posts/2024-10-01-Responder.md

 <img width="800" alt="responder2" src="https://github.com/user-attachments/assets/236772c7-5c8c-4c2a-9c4c-17dcc934267d">

 The provided Responder output demonstrates a successful network poisoning attack where the attacker used LLMNR, NBT-NS, and mDNS poisoning to capture an NTLMv2 hash via WebDAV.
+WebDAV is a protocol used for remote file management over HTTP(S).

 Responder captures the NTLMv2 hash and logs it in a file